Hradkafeira/straycat/README.rst

                           return_types="list_of_sentences" )
         #output ['saya suka makan apel rasa enak']

-Customize text preprocessing pipeline with single line of code
+Customize text preprocessing pipeline with only one method
 **************************************************************
 ::